 My first trip “overseas” in 1997 was a long weekend to Liverpool to visit my sister who was studying nursing there.
 The following summer, I returned to spend three weeks there by myself which was exciting at twelve years old.
-Next, at fifteen, I went further field and this time for seven weeks.
-I travelled to Yonkers, New York, on an all expenses paid trip to stay with my aunt and help look after my cousin when her and her husbands work schedule collided.
-Apparently paying for my flights, housing and feeding me and giving me pocket money was cheaper than them paying for a nanny or day care, lucky me!
+Next, at fifteen, I went further afield and this time for seven weeks.
+I travelled to Yonkers, New York, on an all expenses paid trip to stay with my aunt and help look after my cousin when she and her husbands work schedule collided.
+Apparently paying for my flights, housing and feeding me and giving me pocket money was cheaper than them paying for a nanny or daycare, lucky me!

 My family mainly holidayed around Ireland and I have seen the beauty of my own country and always wondered what was out there beyond the shores of Ireland.
 After I finished secondary school in 2003, I went on the usual “leaving-cert” holiday to Salou, Spain for two weeks, although this was the usual teenage package holiday scenario with only one or two trips outside the tourist centre in our time there.
 I would love to revisit and see “real” Spain.

-Three yeas later, I spent a month backpacking around Europe or “inter-railing”, with five of my close friends.
-We visited Prague, Budapest, Zagreb, Dubrovnik, Corfu and Rome, taking us across the Czech Republic, Hungary, Croatia, Greece and Italy.
+Three years later, I spent a month backpacking around Europe or “inter-railing”, with five of my close friends.
+We visited Prague, Budapest, Zagreb, Dubrovnik, Corfu, and Rome, taking us across the Czech Republic, Hungary, Croatia, Greece, and Italy.
 This was my first real travel experience and I knew I had gotten the bug.